spykard/Classification-HMMs/README.md

   silent_states = list(sorted(silent_states, key=attrgetter('name')))
   ...
 ```
-## List of Models with emphasis on Natural Language Processing
+## List of Models with emphasis on Text Classification

 (number) [on what type of sequential data it works on] [difficulty] [is it more or less ready] [references relevant to NLP]